 Both use small twin-prop aircraft for 6 to 8 passengers.
 Ticket prices for foreigners vary between $145 and $190 depending on route and season.

 Flights are scheduled to get passengers to San Cristóbal and Baltra in time for departing flights and to take passengers from arrival in the morning.

-Speed boats provide regular transfers between San Cristobal, Puerto Ayora (Santa Cruz) Isabela and Floreana.
+Speed boats with 16 to 20 passengers provide daily transfers between San Cristóbal, Puerto Ayora (Santa Cruz) Isabela and Floreana.

 Crossing times are dependent on sea conditions which range from dead calm to choppy.
 It is seldom really rough but the boats push on through regardless and it can be a bumpy ride!